 But apart from your website (of course, that’s a given), and mine (no brainer, Professor), the Chalkboard Question for the next couple weeks is:

 To kick off the list, here are some websites that I believe every 20something needs to take a big bite from, or else, continue consuming Internet meals that are small, stringy, and lacking flavor.

 Jenny Blake, aka (I’m in aka mode apparently) recently published author of Life After College, (Link to Amazon.
 Not an affiliate.
 Linking because it’s that good) presents practical and insightful “tips & resources for life, work, money, happiness, personal growth & productivity”.

-And in I’m very excited to announce that in 2013 I will be a regular contributor for Life After College.
-More on that later!
+And in I’m very excited that as of 2013 I have been a regular contributor for Life After College.

 Michelle Ward, aka The When I Grow Up Coach, writes about career with wit, wisdom, and heart.
 A more killer-er combo than burger, fries, and a chocolate shake (unless of course we’re talking In N Out here…but I digress…).
 Granted Michelle and I have agreed we are cut from the same clothe aka we’re Batman and Batwoman.
 (We’re still working on our superhero nomenclature because Batwoman just doesn’t sound that flattering…)

 Corn on the Job is a leading career and job search blog ran by career expert, Rich DeMatteo.
 Slather on some butter and take a big bite.

 As the head of her own recruiting agency for the last seven years, Jenny’s job has been to find the you’s and me’s jobs, thus why her blog and e-book is chalk full of gold.